 There are several places in that sequence where you can ask your prospects lead qualification questions.

-Remember the classic “Got milk?” campaign?
+Remember the classic “Got Milk?” campaign?
 It’s an excellent example of the power of asking a question in an ad.
-Questions are effective copywriting devices – they tend to stop people in their tracks.
+Questions are effective copywriting devices because they tend to stop people in their tracks.

 Which is exactly what we want to do.

-So try testing some question ads in your pay per click text and display ads.
-Play around with different questions, different blends of humor, different levels of specificity.
+So try testing some question ads in your pay-per-click text and display ads.
+Play around with different questions, different blends of humor, and different levels of specificity.

-Another tactic for questions is to ask something only your target audience would understand or resonate with.
-So if you’re trying to attract, say, CPAs, you could try asking a somewhat technical tax filing question… or make a joke/question that only a CPA would understand.
+Another tactic is to ask something only your target audience would understand or resonate with.
+So if you’re trying to attract, say, someone in cybersecurity, you could ask a somewhat technical firewall question or make a joke/question that only a cybersecurity marketer would understand.

-All this will, of course, drive your click-through rates down… at least until you tighten up your campaigns’ targeting.
-You may well end up advertising to about 20-30% as large an audience as you used to advertise to.
-But you’ll be getting better leads, and the tighter targeting can preserve click-through rates.
-So eventually the ppc advertising platform won’t punish you for having irrelevant ads.
-Your cost per click prices should actually go down once you’ve got the targeting dialed in.
+All this will drive your click-through rates down, at least until you tighten up your targeting.
+You may well end up advertising to about 20-30% as large an audience as you used to, but you’ll be getting better leads, and the tighter targeting can preserve click-through rates.
+So, eventually, the PPC advertising platform won’t punish you for having irrelevant ads.
+Your cost-per-click prices should go down once the targeting is dialed in.

-Have you ever been on an information product webinar where a marketer or guru is selling a training program, and they go into their spiel about “who this course is not for?”
-It’s a standard part of those types of marketing/sales presentations.
+Have you ever been on an informational product webinar where a marketer is selling a training program, and they go into their spiel about “who this course is not for?”
+It’s a standard part of those types of presentations.
 It’s typically given right before or right after the actual price of the course or product is finally revealed.

-Information marketers have been adding that “who this course/product is not for” for decades.
-They do it because it works.
-B2B marketers might want to borrow some aspects of this tactic… especially on their landing pages.
+Informational marketers have been adding “who this course/product is not for” for decades because it works.
+B2B marketers can borrow some aspects of this tactic, especially on their landing pages.

-The landing page is a nice opportunity to do the “who this isn’t right for” pitch because you’ve got enough room there to do it.
-Super-short ppc text ads don’t allow for long explanations.
-On a landing page, you could devote several paragraphs about who your product is not for.
+The landing page is an excellent opportunity to do the “who this isn’t right for” pitch because you have more room.
+Super-short PPC text ads don’t allow for long explanations, but on a landing page, you can devote several lines or even a full paragraph to who it isn’t for.

-Of course, if you can squeeze some “who this is not for” messaging into your ads (either extended text ads or display ads… or even into video ads), then you might be able to avoid paying for the click in the first place.
+Of course, if you can squeeze some “who this is not for” messaging into your ads (either extended text ads, display ads, or even video ads), then you can avoid paying for the click in the first place.

 The very first follow-up email you send – the email prospects get as soon as they submit the lead generation form – is a fantastic opportunity.
-These people just raised their hand to hear from you.
-They are more engaged now than they may ever be in the process.
+These people just raised their hands to hear from you, and they are more engaged now than ever.

 Don’t blow that opportunity.

-Instead of just sending them a simple confirmation email, or sending them a link to the asset they’ve requested, ask them a question: A multiple-choice question that’s embedded in the email.
+Instead of just sending a simple confirmation email or a link to the asset they’ve requested, ask them a question: A multiple-choice question embedded in the email.

 Want to take this one step further?
 Create landing pages for each possible answer from that multiple-choice question.
-On each landing page, have some copy that speaks directly to the needs of the sort of person who would have answered your multiple-choice question that way.
-On each landing page, include some customized content for them.
+On each landing page, include copy that speaks directly to the needs of the person who offered the specific answer.
 Ideally, offer content that’s text, image, and video-based, too.

 This can be an excellent way to speed up the early phases of the buyer’s journey.
 Why make people wait to hear from you if they’re really interested and want to learn more?